logo

 (c) Information extraction

 Information extraction (IE) is the task of automatically extracting structured information from unstructured or semi-structured textual sources.
-Think of it as a process to summarize a long paragraph into a short text, much like creating an abstract.

 (d) Named-entity recognition